sps45/TermRogue/README.md

 # Terminal Rogue

 Just a simple text adventure.
-My first ever program.

 The title in-game is shortened to 'TermRogue' to match [PEP-8 recommendations](https://peps.python.org/pep-0008/)